nebneuron/clique-top/ccg_computations/README.md

 There are several additional scripts which compute graph laplacians and various controls for the given dataset as well.
 These should be run following the initial data computation, as they rely on various components thereof.
+Further, there is a script designed to be called by a scheduler on a cluster to facilitate batch analyses.

 In order to use these scripts, one must have the neural-codeware Cliquer and Graph classes installed, as well